Lalannns/Lalannns/README.md

 Fun Facts:
 * I have a dog
 * Hobbies: reading, running, watching movies
-* “Skills are something you polish, Talent is something you make bloom” is among my favorite sayings
+* “Because people don't have wings, we look for ways to fly” is among my favorite sayings